 The screening process

-If you are invited and choose to take part in screening, you will be contacted by the trial team to make arrangements to send the ECG recording device to you at home.
-It will include full instructions for how to use it.
+If you are invited to screening and choose to take part in screening, you will be contacted by the trial team to make arrangements to send the ECG recording device to you at home.
+The device will be accompanied by full instructions for how to use it.

 If you have any questions about how to use the device please contact the trial team.
 We are happy to answer any questions and talk you through the ECG recording process.
 Information about how to use the device can be found on our ‘how to use the ECG device’ page.
 There is also a patient video which shows the device in use (click here to watch the video) and highlights good recording technique.